serverless/components/README.md

 Components can include other components in order to build up higher level use cases and expose a minimum amount of configuration.

-When composing components we simply include them in a `components` property within our own component.
+When composing components we simply include them in a `components` property within our own component's or application's `serverless.yml` file.
 In this example, `my-component` composes an `aws-lambda` and an `aws-iam-role` component.

 ```yaml
 type: my-component